 - Take a small walk to outside spaces, rather than tackling a supermarket or high street where you’ll encounter lots of people.
 Gradually work up to visiting shops over time.

 - Ask work about your options to work from home for part of the week even when restrictions have lifted.
-You’ve proved you can work autonomously and meet deadlines and lots of companies are realising it’s a great way to have work/life balance for their employees.
+You’ve proved you can work autonomously and meet deadlines and lots of companies are realizing it’s a great way to have work/life balance for their employees.

 - Do you do too much?
 Write down all the demands on your time during the week.
 Do your kids need to attend so many clubs?
 Do you need to say NO a few more times to commitments?
-Is it always you organising/cooking/arranging everything?
+Is it always you organizing/cooking/arranging everything?
 Time to sit back and take time for yourself.

 - Decide some rules for when life goes back to normal, to take some pressure off.
 For example, announce you’re not cooking at the weekend anymore, or that Tuesday nights are YOUR night, where you don’t ferry people around or meet anyone for after-work drinks.
-Dedicate it to having a bath, reading a book or listening to podcasts.
+Dedicate it to having a bath, reading a book, or listening to podcasts.

 - If you were one of many who discovered running during lockdown, try not to give it up once normal life returns.
-Can you run to work?
-Or search for your local Parkrun or running club to join once they are allowed to operate again.

 In short, take it very slowly when you are venturing out, then increase your exposure to others tentatively.
 But crucially, a little bit of FOGO can be a good thing.
 See it as a signal to evaluate how you live and possibly slow down a bit.
 Don’t forget that humans adapt very quickly to new circumstances and environments and it won’t be long before the FOGO leaves and FOMO creeps back in as everyone starts picking up their old lives and going to the #bestpartyever again.